gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ## Scope

-This note records observations from the first two bounded dry-run cycles of the prompt-instantiated TU / TU+ / cortexLLM triad.
+This note records observations from the first three bounded dry-run cycles of the prompt-instantiated TU / TU+ / cortexLLM triad.

 The purpose is to preserve the baseline before introducing stronger pressures such as:
-- returned trace confirmation
-- mismatch
 - second-source interaction
 - coupling
 - restart pressure
+- fragmentation
+- stronger mismatch
+- more explicit action-confirmation dynamics

 ---